krywenko/WVC-inverter-data-capture/README.md

 WVC /dev/ttyUSB0 inverters f3b67ac4

-inverter.list  is a file created by you that contains the 4 character  ID of your inverters  each inverter ID on a new line
+inverter.list  is a file created by you that contains the 4 character  ID of your inverters  each inverter ID on a new line. it can be what ever name you want it to be. if you want to connect to multiple modems you can have  different list for each modem.

  modemID is found on the back of your WVCmodem  it is 8 characters long